blandinf/kigo-iPhone/README.md

 mobile application dedicated to parental control on Kigo.

 ## Installation
-You just have to ask me the GoogleService-Info.plist, put it at the root of the project and run the .xcworkspace
+You just have to ask me the GoogleService-Info.plist,run the .xcworkspace and put the file at the root of the project.